 - Stumbling and/or falling down

-Minnesota, meanwhile, reported 2 outbreaks of the virus on September 28 at commercial breeder poultry operations in Becker and Otter Tail Counties,3 which are located in Minnesota’s west central region and border each other.
+Meanwhile, Minnesota reported 2 outbreaks of the virus on September 28 at commercial breeder poultry operations in Becker and Otter Tail Counties,3 which are located in Minnesota’s west-central region and border each other.
 Together, the 2 farms house more than 36,000 birds, according to the University of Minnesota.1

-“Minnesota has now recorded eight outbreaks in poultry since the middle of September, part of a national rise in activity,” wrote the University of Minnesota in a news brief.1
+“Minnesota has now recorded 8 outbreaks in poultry since the middle of September, part of a national rise in activity,” the University of Minnesota wrote in a news brief.1

-Wisconsin followed, with another confirmation on October 1 of H5N1 in a commercial flock in Jefferson County, which is found between Madison and Milwaukee.
-The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) reported the case on October 2, urging all livestock owners to implement strong biosecurity measures to prevent the disease from infecting their flocks and herds.
+Wisconsin followed, with another confirmation on October 1 of H5N1 in a commercial flock in Jefferson County, located between Madison and Milwaukee.
+The Wisconsin Department of Agriculture, Trade, and Consumer Protection (DATCP) reported the case on October 2, urging all livestock owners to implement strong biosecurity measures to prevent the disease from infecting their flocks and herds.